kubernetes/kompose/docs/architecture.md

 - TOC

 `kompose` has 3 stages: _Loader_, _Transformer_ and _Outputter_.
-Each stage should have a well-defined interface, so it is easy to write a new Loader, Transformer or Outputters and plug it in.
+Each stage should have a well-defined interface, so it is easy to write a new Loader, Transformer, or Outputters and plug it in.
 Currently, only Loader and Transformer interfaces are defined.

 ![Design Diagram](https://github.com/kubernetes/kompose/blob/master/docs/images/design_diagram.png)

 ## Loader

-Loader reads input file now `kompose` supports [Docker Compose](https://docs.docker.com/compose) v1, v2 and converts it to KomposeObject.
+The Loader reads the input file now `kompose` supports [Docker Compose](https://docs.docker.com/compose) v1, v2 and converts it to KomposeObject.

 Loader is represented by a Loader interface: